Basics

 HTML paragraphs use <p> for text blocks, structuring page content.

-Basic Syntax of Paragraphs
+Basic Syntax of HTML Paragraphs

 Multiple Paragraphs